Hilde Levi: Nazi period

 By the time Levi received her doctorate in 1934, the Nazi Party had been elected to office in Germany.
 Her supervisors had gone into exile, and Jews were no longer allowed to be hired for academic positions.
 The Danish branch of the International Federation of University Women helped Levi find a position at the Niels Bohr Institute of Theoretical Physics at the University of Copenhagen in Denmark.
 Niels Bohr asked James Franck, another refugee from Germany, if he knew Levi, and would be willing to have Levi as his assistant.
 Franck replied that he did not know her personally, but he knew her thesis, and rated it highly.

 She became engaged to the physicist Hans Bethe in 1934.
 The two had known each other since 1925.
 However, his mother, although herself Jewish, was opposed to her son marrying a Jewish girl, and he broke off the engagement a few days before the wedding was to take place.
 Bethe's action shocked Franck and Bohr.
 Although an eminent physicist, Bethe would not be invited to visit the Niels Bohr Institute until after the Second World War.
-Levi never married, but became friends with many of the physicists who did visit the institute, including Otto Frisch, George Placzek, Rudolf Peierls, Leon Rosenfeld, Edward Teller and Victor Weisskopf.
+Levi never married, but became friends with many of the Jewish physicists who did visit the institute, including Otto Frisch, George Placzek, Rudolf Peierls, Leon Rosenfeld, Edward Teller and Victor Weisskopf.

 Levi worked as Franck's assistant, publishing two papers with him on the fluorescence of chlorophyll, until he left Denmark for the United States in 1935.

 She then became assistant to the Hungarian physical chemist George de Hevesy.
 The recent discovery of induced radioactivity and the consequent creation of short-lived radioactive isotopes opened up a number of new uses for radioactive substances in biology which she explored with de Hevesy, publishing a number of papers with him.
 The University of Berlin cancelled Levi's doctorate in 1938.
 In April 1940, the Germans occupied Denmark.
 When the Nazis began rounding up Danish Jews in September 1943, Levi was one of the thousands of Jews who fled to Sweden.
 For the rest of the war she worked for the biologist John Runnström at the Wenner-Gren Institute for Experimental Biology in Stockholm.